bloominstituteoftechnology/ios-module-project-photo-collection-programmatic-constraints/README.md

     - Add a `UITextField` to the view controller's `view`.
 Set its `placeholder` to something like "Give this photo a title:".
 You can leave its `text` empty.
     - Constrain the above UI elements **using only `NSLayoutAnchor`s**.
     - Create a `UIBarButtonItem`.
 Set its title to "Save Photo".
 Set its action as the `savePhoto` method that already exists in this view controller.
 Then, set it as the navigation item's right bar button item. (the documentation on `UINavigationItem` is your friend here). **Note:** a view controller subclass already has a `navigationItem` property built-in.
-    - Don't forget to call this method somewhere!
+    - Don't forget to call this method somewhere that makes sense!

 2. Create an `updateViews()` function that passes the information from the `Photo` to the image view and text field.
 Call this function sometime after the `photo` variable has been given a value from the `cellForItem at` method in the `PhotosCollectionViewController`.
 Again, there are a couple places you could decide to do this.